MicrosoftDocs/azure-devops-docs/docs/organizations/notifications/at-mentions.md

 > ![Screenshot of discussion section with at mention made.](media/at-mention/at-mention-discussion.png)

 > [!NOTE]
-> - Do not copy and paste **@mention** users from a previous comment.
+> - Don't copy and paste **@mention** users from a previous comment.
 Although the formatting may look identical to a properly entered mention, it doesn't register as a true mention and doesn't send an email notification.
 > - If you **@mention** a group that has no members, no email gets sent, even if the group is a member of other groups.

 Upon completion of your selection and text entry, your **@mention** user receives an email alerting them about the mention.